Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Lionsberg Energy Net, Water Net, Info Net, and Security Net.md

 6. Natural gas power
 7. Nuclear power
 8. Solar / Wind / Water / Gravity power
-9. Stable and Regenerative Energy System (very few in the world)
+9. Stable and Regenerative Energy Systems, such as:
+	1. Plasma
+	2. Fusion
+	3. Zero Point Energy
+	4. Anti-gravitics

 In general, regions have had to progress through this entire developmental curve, for the simple reason that each level has been more expensive and technologically demanding than the levels before it.